 Paul points out that, even though the first woman came from the first man, every other man has been born of a woman.
-Paul’s statements in 1 Corinthians 11:11-12 negate the notion that a gender hierarchy is implicit in the created order.
+Paul’s statements in 1 Corinthians 11:11-12 negate the notion that a gender hierarchy or priority is implicit in the created order.
 In no way does he acknowledge that there is any significance in being made first (cf. Mark 10:31).

 1 Corinthians 11:8-9 must not be read as an isolated text.
 It must be read and understood within its context, which includes the verses that follow it, and it must be interpreted with an appreciation of what it means to be in the Lord .